bigsky77/twitter-agent/README.md

 In order to deploy this agent, sign up for a [Render](https://render.com/) or another hosting site, and connect to your GitHub repository.

+### Contribute

+We love contributions and seek to make contribution as easy as possible.
+Our goal with this project is to make the worlds-best AGI Twitter agent.
+If that sounds interesting to you, please reach out!

 ### References

 - [Creating a Twitter Bot with Python, OAuth 2.0, and v2 of the Twitter API](https://developer.twitter.com/en/docs/tutorials/creating-a-twitter-bot-with-python--oauth-2-0--and-v2-of-the-twi)